sporebat/bear-with-me/README.md

 * Listen for `Scan` (basic or detailed)
 * Decode `Bodyname`, `BodyID`, `Radius`, `SurfaceGravity`, `Landable`, `Materials`, `Parents`
+* Or, don't, as it's hard to force

 * Listen for `LaunchSRV`